Avoca, New York: Geography

 Interstate 86, Interstate 390 and New York State Route 415 pass through the town.

 The Gang Mills (Painted Post) to Wayland Line of the B&H Rail Corp. passes through the Village of Avoca and hamlet of Wallace in Town of Avoca.
 From c.
-1853 to 1963, the Corning-Rochester line of the Erie Railroad passed through Avoca and Wallace.
-This line was removed c.
-1963 by order of the ICC to increase highway use.
+1853 to 1956, the Corning-Rochester line of the Erie Railroad passed through Avoca and Wallace.
+This line, as far as Livonia, NY, was removed in 1956 by order of the ICC, at Erie's request.
 From 1882 to 1963, Avoca and Wallace were also served by the New York (Hoboken) to Buffalo Main Line of the Delaware, Lackawanna & Western Railroad (and its Erie Lackawanna successor).
-This through route was severed in 1963 by order of the ICC, also to increase highway usage.
+This through route was also severed in 1963 by order of the ICC, at EL's request.
 The former DL&W route in the Town of Avoca is now operated by the B&H Rail Corp.

 The Conhocton River flows through the town past Wallace, Bloomerville, and Avoca village.

+Climate

+Avoca has a hot-summer humid continental climate (Dfa), as mean July temperatures are just above the 71.6 °F threshold needed for a hot-summer climate.